North Carolina State University: Athletes

 Several NC State students later became professional athletes.
 Bill Cowher coached 15 seasons with the Pittsburgh Steelers football team, including the Super Bowl XL championship team; he is a studio analyst for The NFL Today.
 Over 130 NC State alumni play or have played in the NFL.
-Notable former players include Philip Rivers, Don Buckey, Torry Holt, Roman Gabriel, Ted Brown, Dick Christy, Perry Williams, Haywood Jeffires, Vaughan Johnson, Dr. Jerry Punch, Jim Ritcher, Koren Robinson, Dewayne Washington, Jerricho Cotchery, Tank Tyler, and 2006 number one pick Mario Williams.
-Notable current players include Bradley Chubb of the Miami Dolphins; Nyheim Hines of the Buffalo Bills; Garrett Bradbury of the Minnesota Vikings; Jacoby Brissett of the Cleveland Browns, Russell Wilson of the Denver Broncos.
-Willie Burden was a star player in the Canadian Football League, and is a member of the CFL Hall of Fame.
+Notable former players include Philip Rivers, Don Buckey, Torry Holt, Roman Gabriel, Ted Brown, Dick Christy, Perry Williams, Haywood Jeffires, Vaughan Johnson, Jerry Punch, Jim Ritcher, Koren Robinson, Dewayne Washington, Jerricho Cotchery, Tank Tyler, and 2006 number one pick Mario Williams.
+Notable current players include Bradley Chubb of the Miami Dolphins; Nyheim Hines of the Cleveland Browns; Garrett Bradbury of the Minnesota Vikings; Jacoby Brissett of the New England Patriots, Russell Wilson of the Pittsburgh Steelers.
+Willie Burden was a star player in the Canadian Football League, and is a member of the Canadian Football Hall of Fame.

 Another 41 alumni have played for the NBA including Naismith Hall of Fame member David Thompson and players Tom Gugliotta, Kenny Carr, Spud Webb, Cedric Simmons, Julius Hodge, J.J.
 Hickson, Josh Powell, T. J. Warren, Dennis Smith Jr., and Thurl Bailey.
-Former Wolfpack player Nate McMillan played in the NBA and is the current Head Coach of the Atlanta Hawks, whilst another former Wolfpack player, Vinny Del Negro, both played and coached in the NBA.
+Former Wolfpack player Nate McMillan played in the NBA and was formerly the Head Coach of the Atlanta Hawks and Indiana Pacers, whilst another former Wolfpack player, Vinny Del Negro, both played and coached in the NBA.
 Justine Lindsay, the first transgender National Football League cheerleader, is also an alumna of NC State.
+Patrick Bailey is a catcher with the San Francisco Giants.
+Trea Turner is an all star infielder for the Philadelphia Phillies.